-The Nominated Officers are currently as follows: Director of Child and Adult Services Assistant Director of Child & Adult Services
+The Nominated Officers are currently as follows: Director of Children's and Joint Commissioning Assistant Director of Child & Adult Services

 8. Responsibility for the Policy

 8.1 The responsibility for the effectiveness and efficiency of this policy rests with the Governing Body.
 The Governing Body will be advised about and maintain records of concerns raised and the outcomes (but in a form which does not endanger the complainants confidentiality) and will report if necessary to the Local Authority.